A Fainting Spell After A Flu Shot Leads To $4,692 ER Visit

 Medical service: On Oct.
 4, Gleason was taken by ambulance to Atrium Health Pineville's emergency room to be evaluated after briefly passing out and vomiting following a flu shot.
 He was given several tests, mostly to check for a heart attack.

 What gives: Fainting after getting the flu vaccine or other shots is a well-described phenomenon in the medical literature.
 But once 911 is summoned, you could be facing an ER work-up.
-And, in the U.S., that usually means big money.
+And in the U.S., that usually means big money.

 The biggest part of Gleason's bill — $2,961 — was the general ER fee.
 Atrium coded Gleason's ER visit as a Level 5 — the second-highest and second-most expensive — on a 6-point scale.
 It is one step below the code for someone who has a gunshot wound or major injuries from a car accident.
 Gleason was told by the hospital that his admission was a Level 5 because he received at least three medical tests.